Netherlands: Geography

 Much of the country was originally formed by the estuaries of three large European rivers: the Rhine (Rijn), the Meuse (Maas) and the Scheldt (Schelde), as well as their tributaries.
-The south-western part of the Netherlands is to this day a river delta of these three rivers, the Rhine-Meuse-Scheldt delta.
+The south-western part of the Netherlands is a river delta of these rivers, the Rhine–Meuse–Scheldt delta.

 The European Netherlands is divided into north and south parts by the Rhine, the Waal, its main tributary branch, and the Meuse.
-In the past, these rivers functioned as a natural barrier between fiefdoms and hence historically created a cultural divide, as is evident in some phonetic traits that are recognisable on either side of what the Dutch call their "Great Rivers" (de Grote Rivieren).
+These rivers functioned as a natural barrier between fiefdoms and hence historically created a cultural divide, as is evident in some phonetic traits that are recognisable on either side of what the Dutch call their "Great Rivers" (de Grote Rivieren).
 Another significant branch of the Rhine, the IJssel river, discharges into Lake IJssel, the former Zuiderzee ('southern sea').
 Just like the previous, this river forms a linguistic divide: people to the northeast of this river speak Dutch Low Saxon dialects (except for the province of Friesland, which has its own language).

 Geology

-The modern Netherlands formed as a result of the interplay of the four main rivers (Rhine, Meuse, Schelde and IJssel) and the influence of the North Sea.
-The Netherlands is mostly composed of deltaic, coastal and eolian derived sediments during the Pleistocene glacial and interglacial periods.
+The Netherlands is mostly composed of deltaic, coastal and aeolian derived sediments during the Pleistocene glacial and interglacial periods.

-Almost the entire west Netherlands is composed of the Rhine-Meuse river estuary, but human intervention greatly modified the natural processes at work.
-Most of the western Netherlands is below sea level due to the human process of turning standing bodies of water into usable land, a polder.
+Nearly the entire west Netherlands is composed of the Rhine-Meuse river estuary.
 In the east of the Netherlands, remains are found of the last ice age, which ended approximately ten thousand years ago.
 As the continental ice sheet moved in from the north, it pushed moraine forward.
 The ice sheet halted as it covered the eastern half of the Netherlands.
 After the ice age ended, the moraine remained in the form of a long hill-line.
-The cities of Arnhem and Nijmegen are built upon these hills.
+The cities of Arnhem and Nijmegen are built on these hills.